 Denied disability applicants can file a Request for Reconsideration and if reconsideration is denied, file a Request for Hearing.
 However, the process involves preparation.
 Each step of the appeal has a 60 day deadline, and missing a deadline may require the claimant to start over with a new application.
 Getting the right lawyer to immediately assist with the process is very important.

-Preparing Renton Social Security Disability Applicants For The Hearing
+Preparing Bellevue Social Security Disability Applicants For The Hearing

 If your application has been denied, I will sit down with you to discuss the hearing and preparations involved.
 They may include but are not limited to:

 - Reviewing your electronic Social Security Disability file